 Sumac Shrubs is an Autumn Foliage Beauty

-The sumac works well as either a shrub or small tree.
-This deciduous plant grows as a native plant in the eastern part of the US and adapts to many various climates and areas.
+The sumac works well as either a shrub or a small tree.
+This deciduous plant grows as a native plant in the eastern part of the US and adapts to various climates and areas.
 Sumac can thrive in locations close to the sea and in elevations as high as 4,900 feet.
 This hardy, colorful tree grows well from zones four through eight.

 If you live in a doughty area, sumac remains an excellent choice for your landscape needs, as it requires little moisture.
 Mulch helps keep a sumac tree’s soil moist, too.
 The sumac also tolerates areas with air pollution well, so it’s an excellent choice for a tree in the city.
 When you have a small area of soil surrounded by concrete or asphalt, the dainty-looking sumac tree will quickly and neatly fill that area.

 Another advantage of growing a sumac tree remains that it needs little to no fertilizing.
 You shouldn’t add fertilizer, as the sumac is smooth to over-fertilize.
-These hardy trees also grow well in nearly any type of soil from compact to well aerated.
+These hardy trees also grow well in nearly any type of soil, from compact to well aerated.

 Sumac Shrubs Retain Soil and Help Prevent Erosion